Taharandroid/SCTP-Capstone-1-Ecommerce./README.md

  - These actions will optimize our product mix, enhance engagement, and ensure long-term growth.

 **Project Work Flow**

-Start --> Understand/Study the Data --> Cleaning Data using tools Pyton & Power BI, Check and Formating Each Colomn(eg, date,price) --> Add Column  using Power BI Model(appling DAX) --> Reasearch on Shopee And the Latin American Region -->Define The Visual and Key points --> Presentation
+Start --> Understand/Study the Data --> Cleaning Data using tools Pyton & Power BI, Check and Formating Each Colomn(eg, date,price) --> Add Column using Power BI Model(appling DAX) --> Reasearch on Shopee and the Latin American Region -->Define The Visual and Key points --> Presentation--> End

 **Data Transformation**